Full results of the Street Workout Freestyle World Championship 2017.

 6.4 The time of the competition may be restricted (due to TV broadcasting requirements or other objective reasons).

 6.5 In case of television broadcasting, technical intermissions may be applied during the competition.

 7.1 The competition will be held on a stage (minimal area: 6 x 6 meters, height: 1 meter).
 There have to be at least the following metal constructions firmly attached to the stage: horizontal bar, parallel bars, and “monkey” bar.
 Additional constructions may be placed if coordinated with the Federation.
 Official World Championship equipment will be provided by the company Kenguru Pro.

-7.2 The maximum performance time given for one Participant in Qualification is three (3) minutes.
+7.2 The maximum performance time given for one Participant in Qualification is two (2) minutes.